 The Under Armour logo was born from the Under Armour name, which was essentially formed by accident.
 Back when the company was first starting, Kevin Plank mentioned the idea of calling it “Body Armor”.
 His brother, Bill, misheard him and thought he said:“under armor”.
 The name stuck, of course, with the British spelling being used in order to get the phone number Plank wanted.
 The logo was designed soon thereafter, combining the “U” in “Under” with the “A” in “Armour” to form a very simplistic logo that is now recognizable around the world.

 Design Elements of the Under Armour Logo

-The Under Armour logo is a very simplistic design, combing an upside down “U” with an “A” missing the crossbar in all black text with the words “Under Armour” spelled out beneath it.
+The Under Armour logo is a very simplistic design, combing two “U’s” one of which is upside down that form an “A” in all black text with the words “Under Armour” spelled out beneath it.
 Combined together though, the two elements of the logo form a really crisp, unique looking crisscross that is immediately recognizable and aesthetically appealing enough to be the central design on all of Under Armour’s clothing.